 The Trust has an active Council of Governors comprising elected staff and public Governors and nominated partner Governors.

-Purpose and Activities of the Trust
+Purpose and activities of the Trust

-The services provided include, community nursing, health visiting and a range of therapy services.
-Wellbeing services provided include smoking cessation and healthy lifestyle services.
 The Trust specialises in secure, perinatal, inpatient and community mental health and learning disability services, including services for children and young people.

 Care and support is provided in a range of settings.
 Service provision is delivered to meet the physical and mental health needs of the local population.

-The Trust has 25 CQC registered locations.
+The Trust has 26 CQC registered locations.